Past Courses and Curriculum

 Fundamentals in Data Management for Qualitative and Quantitative Arctic Research

-Held at National Center for Ecological Analysis and Synthesis, Santa Barbara, California
+In-person at the National Center for Ecological Analysis and Synthesis in Santa Barbara, CA

 Scalable and Computationally Reproducible Approaches to Arctic Research

-National Center for Ecological Analysis and Synthesis, Santa Barbara, California
+In-person at the National Center for Ecological Analysis and Synthesis in Santa Barbara, CA

 February 27 – March 3, 2023